Kanban-Zai/kanban-zai-version-1.0/modules/core.md

  * vision: link to vision module
  * scheduling: link to scheduling module
  * delivery: link to delivery module
+ * custom: link to your custom module outlining settings and norms unique to your team

 ### harmony

 Possible Values: positive | negative  DEFAULT: positive